Redwood Credit Union Review: Regional One-Stop Shop for North Bay Californians

 Redwood Credit Union vs. First Technology Federal Credit Union

 First Technology Credit Union offers the types of supercharged “teaser” accounts that are not available at Redwood Credit Union.
 For example, First Technology pays a 1.25% APY on its Dividend Rewards Checking account for balances up to $10,000, and a 5.0% APY on its Start-Up Savings account for balances up to $1,000.
 Redwood can’t match those rates, but it does a better job at keeping fees low.
 For example, Redwood charges a $1 out-of-network ATM fee and a $23 overdraft fee vs. First Technology’s $2 and $33, respectively.

-Redwood Credit Union’s wide range of accounts makes it an appealing option for those living in its service area.
+Redwood Credit Union’s is great for customers living in their service areas that are looking for a wide range of accounts.
 Although RCU only serves California’s North Bay area, any resident or workers in that area can join.
 Account fees are either nonexistent or low and easily waivable, and there are plenty of accounts to choose from.
 You won’t find any standout accounts that offer extraordinarily high yields, but Redwood is a decent all-in-one choice.

 Redwood Credit Union’s best feature is its wide array of accounts.
 With multiple checking and money market options in particular, the credit union has accounts to meet most customers’ financial needs.

 Redwood Credit Union FAQHere are the answers to some commonly asked questions about Redwood Credit Union.